 • tetanus-diphtheria-pertussis (Tdap) boosters given at ages 45 and 65 years (now funded)

-• hepatitis A, hepatitis B, Hib-PRP-T, human papillomavirus (HPV), inactivated polio vaccine (IPV), MMR, meningococcal conjugate, pertussis, pneumococcal conjugate and/or polysaccharide, and varicella vaccines only, for eligible children and adults (ie, at higher risk of disease) as part of an extended immunisation programme for special groups.
+• hepatitis A, hepatitis B, Hib-PRP, human papillomavirus (HPV), inactivated polio vaccine (IPV), MMR, meningococcal conjugate, pertussis, pneumococcal conjugate and/or polysaccharide, varicella and zoster vaccines only, for eligible children and adults (ie, at higher risk of disease) as part of an extended immunisation programme for special groups.

 The Health and Disability Services Eligibility Direction 2011 (the Eligibility Direction) issued by the Minister of Health sets out the eligibility criteria for publicly funded health and disability services in New Zealand.
 Only people who meet the eligibility criteria defined in the Eligibility Direction can receive publicly funded (ie, free or subsidised) health and disability services.